 Internet service providers, or ISPs, bring their large internet networks to consumers through home or business internet service.
-If you're thinking about changing your Servicio de Internet, you may have questions about ISPs.
-Keep reading for an overview of what internet service providers do, how they te conectan a Internet, and how you can choose the right one for you.
+If you're thinking about changing your internet service, you may have questions about ISPs.
+Keep reading for an overview of what internet service providers do, how they connect you to the internet, and how you can choose the right one for you.

 Internet service providers do exactly what the the name says: provide internet service to customers.
 They can work in both home (residential) and business (commercial) environments.
 ISPs first emerged in the late 1980s and the early 1990s, when internet access started to become widespread.